 Natasha Maher

-Patient experiences of shared decision-making following a displaced collarbone injury: a qualitative interview study
+Patient experiences of shared decision-making following a displaced collarbone injury: A qualitative interview study

 Abstract